 This document specifies the Message Queuing (MSMQ): Queue Manager Remote Read Protocol, a remote procedure call (RPC)-based protocol that is used by Microsoft Message Queuing (MSMQ) clients to read or reject a message from a queue, to move a message between queues, and to purge all messages from a queue.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary